 Interested in using a leaning mirror in your own home?
 Leaning mirrors can add instant chic without the fuss of installation.
 Even better, they can be moved anytime like any other piece of furniture without damaging your walls.
 Although they sound easy to work with, there are still a few tricks to decorating with leaning mirrors.

-1. If you have children, for safety’s sake, lean your mirrors on tables, bookshelves, or mantles.
+1. Lean your mirrors on tables, bookshelves, or mantles.
 This has the benefit of adding life to the dull, unused space above your furnishings.

 2. Mirrors reflect more than you.
 Lean it in a place where it can also reflect something attractive and add dimension to a lifeless space.
 This includes furniture, accents, art, and even a window with a great view outside.